From airport toilets to the World Cup in six years

 It was an unprecedented moment, a brave move which ultimately laid the foundations for their future success.

-It was costing players to play for their country, there was a lack of resources and reports of some of the team having to get changed in airport toilets in order to hand tracksuits back at the end of international camps.
+It was costing players to play for their country, there was a lack of resources and the players complained about having to get changed in airport toilets in order to hand tracksuits back at the end of international camps.

 It was time for an ultimatum.
 The message was clear: conditions must improve and the players must be listened to, or the team would go on strike for the upcoming friendly with Slovakia.